jonathanBreitman/HI-ROBOT/README.md

 * Move autonomously around a perimeter.
 * Move manually via controls used with a matching application.
 * Provide live-stream video to the application.
-* Take pictures on user request and every few minutes automatically, the pictures are then uploaded to the application.
+* Take pictures on user request and every few minutes automatically, the pictures are then uploaded to cloud, and and can be view via the application.
 * Recognize when there is low battery and dock into a charging point, exiting when fully charged or on user request.